 The main financial risks to which New Haw Community School is exposed, taking account of the mitigations in place, relate to the risk of an large increase in expenditure due to high inflation and high pay awards for teaching and support staff.
-The increase to school funding has not been enough to offset the impact of these costs for schools and whilst the school has always had a healthy self generated through a diverse range of extended services and significant school to school support work, the impact of the COVID-19 pandemic has resulted in a reduction in self generated income streams.
-Changes to the way in which school to school support work is procured has seen this income stream significantly depleted and it is not anticipated that this will change in the foreseeable future.
-These factors will place further strain on school resources in the year ahead.
-A risk also arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £376k (2021: £1,615k).
+The increase to school funding has not been enough to offset the impact of these costs for schools and whilst the school has a healthy self generated income through a diverse range of extended services and its work with Teach South-East, this is not enough to completely offset the huge increases in costs.
+This alone will place continued strain on school resources in the year ahead.
+A risk also arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £212k (2022: £376k).